Infiplaya/cryptosito/README.md

 - add feature to edit and delete your posts - DONE
 - better loading state - DONE
 - remove from watchlist from table level - DONE
-- Play with SSG and SSR see if you can speed up website
+- Play with SSG and SSR see if you can speed up website - coin pages changed to ISR
 - Change components structure to modules
+- make pagination look better